Azure/deployment-stacks/TUTORIAL.md

 ## Update a deployment stack

-When you manage your Azure deployments with deployment stacks, you service those deployments by modifying the underlying ARM deployment templates.
+When you manage your Azure deployments with deployment stacks, you service those deployments by modifying the underlying Bicep or ARM deployment templates.
 For instance, modify the following line in the previously listed ARM template to simulate a configuration change, changing `Standard_LRS` to `Standard_GRS`.